-CRM implementations take time, money, skilled people, and are full of complexities (which become reasons why organizations are hesitant to begin a Salesforce implementation).
+CRM implementations take time, money, and skilled people, and they are full of complexities (which become reasons why organizations are hesitant to begin a Salesforce implementation).
 Saving resources during each phase of your implementation is a nice win for your team.
 You may not realize that the phases that involve data loading are ready for you to optimize.

-This guide will cover typical common data loading challenges, how to choose the right data import tool for your Salesforce project, and 5 options for importing data into Salesforce.
+This guide will cover typical common data loading challenges, how to choose the right data import tool for your Salesforce project, and six options for importing data into Salesforce.
 First, let’s look at the phases of a typical Salesforce implementation that involve data loading.

 Importing Data into Salesforce (Project Roadmap)